How to use essential oils

 Using essential oils internally promotes healthy cell function, helps maintain a healthy immune system and some can offer internal cleansing benefits or detox benefits.

-You can also add certain oils to your food and drink and enjoy their potent flavours.
-Best of all, only a tiny amount is needed to release these flavours!
+You can also add certain oils to your food and drink and enjoy their potent flavors.
+Best of all, only a tiny amount is needed to release these flavors!

 To search through some of our delicious Essential Oils for Food & Drink recipes, click here.

-Is is safe to use essential oils internally?
+Is it safe to use essential oils internally?

 Many people argue that essential oils are not safe to use internally, however, this practice has been validated and confirmed through many years of scientific research and studies.
 There is plenty of information to guide users on the correct way to use certain oils internally.